Shopify/graphql-metrics/README.md

   end
 ```

-Once defined, you can opt into capturing all metrics seen above by simply including GraphQLMetrics as a plugin on your
+Once defined, you can opt into capturing all metrics seen above by simply including GraphQL::Metrics as a plugin on your
 schema.

 ### Make use of your analyzer

 Ensure that your schema is using the graphql-ruby 1.9+ `GraphQL::Execution::Interpreter` and `GraphQL::Analysis::AST`
-engine, and then simply add `use GraphQLMetrics, analyzer: SimpleAnalyzer, options: { }`.
+engine, and then simply add `use GraphQL::Metrics, analyzer: SimpleAnalyzer, options: { }`.

 (TODO, what options should contain).